espressif/developer-portal/content/blog/esp32c2-smart-electric-toothbrush/index.md

 #### Description of Different Circuit Blocks

 - **Battery Manager:**
-The TP4056 chip is used for battery management, providing charging functionality while preventing overcharge and overdischarge.
+The TP4056 chip is used for battery management, providing charging functionality while preventing over charge and over discharge.
 It also includes reverse connection protection.
 The CHRG pin is pulled up via a 10K resistor.
 During charging, the CHRG pin is at a low level, while in other states, it is high.
 The CHRG pin is connected to the ESP32-C2's GPIO5, enabling the microcontroller to monitor the battery's charging status by detecting the GPIO5 pin's level.

 - **Battery Power Monitor:**
 The ESP32-C2's ADC (Analog-to-Digital Converter) operates within a range of 0–3.3V, while the 18350 lithium battery can reach up to 4.2V, which exceeds this limit.
 To safely measure the battery voltage, two equivalent resistors are used to divide the battery voltage.
 The divided voltage is read by the ESP32-C2's ADC on GPIO4 (channel 4).
 The measured value is then multiplied by 2 to determine the actual battery voltage, allowing for real-time monitoring of the battery's power level.